akeneo/pim-helpcenter/content/md/products-super-power/work-on-a-product.md

 And moreover, we added a slideshow to navigate between the assets.

 Several actions are available in this asset preview screen:
-- You can download each asset clicking on `download`.
+- You can download each asset by clicking on `download`.
 - You can also enrich the asset attributes, clicking on `edit asset`.
 This way, you will be redirected on the asset form.

 ## Add one or several records of a reference entity to a product _(EE only)_